 All of this translates into consistency, efficiency, and short lead times.
-Contact us today to put our experience and skill to work for you.
+Put our experience and skill to work for you.

-As a metal fabricator with many years of experience, our engineers have developed a variety of custom built wire forming tooling, dies, and pneumatic bending machines.
-Our custom wire forming and metal fabrication solutions meet diverse needs, allowing us to serve many industries with the latest technology and processes.
+As a metal fabricator with many years of experience, our engineers have developed a variety of custom-built tooling, dies, and pneumatic bending machines.
+Our custom wire and metal solutions meet diverse needs, allowing us to serve many industries with the latest technology and processes.
 Our commitment to you is based on a simple value proposition: Excellent quality at competitive prices.

 Contact us today to put our experience and skill to work for you.